craftcms/docs/docs/cloud/builds.md

 Cloud installs packages by running `composer install`.

-## Node
+## Node.js

 Similarly, Cloud looks for `package.json` and `package-lock.json` files at the root of your repository (or at a path set in your [config file](config.md#config-schema)).
 Unlike the PHP build step, if `package-lock.json` is *missing*, this step is skipped and the deployment will continue.

-To enable the Node build step, you must set a `node-version` in your [Cloud config file](config.md#config-schema).
+To enable the Node.js build step, you must set a `node-version` in your [Cloud config file](config.md#config-schema).

 ### Build Command

 Cloud executes the `build` script via `npm run build` after installing the listed packages with `npm clean-install`.
 You can change which script is run with the `npm-script` setting in `craft-cloud.yaml`—or the directory the command is run in with `node-path`.

-Special environment variables are exposed to your Node build process:
+Special environment variables are exposed to your Node.js build process:

 - `CRAFT_CLOUD_PROJECT_ID`: UUID of the project the build is running in.
 - `CRAFT_CLOUD_ENVIRONMENT_ID`: UUID of the build’s target environment.